spencerlabs/create-jam/README.md

 # Create JAM App

-Create a [Jamstack](https://jamstack.org) app with the most popular frameworks through a single CLI.
+Create [Jamstack](https://jamstack.org) apps from the most popular frameworks in a single CLI!

 ## Documentation